 It is important for you to know that you can be healthy eating carbs.
-The key is to choose the so-called “good carbs,” those that in addition to energy-producing sugars and starches, also have other nutrients, such as vitamins, minerals and fiber that your body needs.
+The key is to choose the so-called “good carbs,” those that in addition to providing energy-producing sugars and starches, also have other nutrients, such as vitamins, minerals and fiber that your body needs.

-At the same time, try to limit what some call the “bad carbs,” which contain more calories and fat than your body needs, without the benefit of the other nutrients that are so important to good health.
+At the same time, try to limit what some call the “bad carbs,” which contain more calories than your body needs, without the benefit of the other nutrients that are so important to good health.

 Not too much

 Since carbs provide energy (otherwise known as calories), even if you are only eating the good ones, you will need to be aware of portions.
 A little, usually a half a cup to a cup, goes a long way!
 Click on this link for more detailed information about Carbs.

 Here is a list of some good carbs that you can include as part of your healthy diet.